kallaway/100-days-of-code/log.md

 _later in the evening, after midnight, so now January 13th_

 I've been working with C's repo and trying to understand the many, many nuances of GitHub.
-Wow.
 The impression I have as of this moment is that there are many ways for me to save my work, but only one way to have it merged with the original repo _if_ I'm not the owner of the destination-repo.
 In other words, I cannot break someone else's program by mistake or intention using GitHub _so long as_ I am not a co-owner on that repo, or possibly a collaborator.

+Other:  Cleaned up my set of repos by deleting a couple of them.
+I learned how to delete individual files and delete entire repositories.
+I also created and deleted a pull request to Kallaway in order to practice that on another repo.

 **Link to work:**